awsdocs/amazon-gamelift-developer-guide/doc_source/integration-server-sdk-cpp-ref-actions.md

 ## GetTerminationTime\(\)<a name="integration-server-sdk-cpp-ref-getterm"></a>

 Returns the time that a server process is scheduled to be shut down, if a termination time is available\.
-A server process takes this action after receiving an `onProcessTerminate()` callback from the Amazon GameLift service\.
-A server process may be shut down for several reasons: \(1\) process poor health, \(2\) when an instance is being terminated during a scale\-down event, or \(3\) when an instance is being terminated due to a [spot\-instance interruption](spot-tasks.md)\.
+A server process takes this action after receiving an `onProcessTerminate()` callback from the GameLift service\.
+GameLift may call `onProcessTerminate()` for the following reasons: \(1\) when the server process has reported poor health or has not responded to GameLift, \(2\) when terminating the instance during a scale\-down event, or \(3\) when an instance is being terminated due to a [Spot interruption](spot-tasks.md)\.

-If the process has received an `onProcessTerminate()` callback, the value returned is the estimated termination time in epoch seconds\.
-If no termination time is available, the value returned is \-1, which indicates that the server process may be terminated at any time\.
-If the process has not received an `onProcessTerminate()` callback, the returned value will always be \-1\.
+If the process has received an `onProcessTerminate()` callback, the value returned is the estimated termination time\.
+If the process has not received an `onProcessTerminate()` callback, an error message is returned\.
 Learn more about [shutting down a server process](gamelift-sdk-server-api.md#gamelift-sdk-server-terminate)\.

 ### Syntax<a name="integration-server-sdk-cpp-ref-getterm-syntax"></a>